 So, just go through the app and see what you are searching for if you need to know a password.
-If you want faster password input, several lockers will pop up username and password fields automatically, so you don’t need to.
+If you want faster password input, several lockers will pop up a username and password fields automatically, so you don’t need to.

 Use Quotation Marks to Narrow Down Google Searches

 If you’re searching for something in Google but get bogged down with meaningless information, think about wrapping your question in quotes.

 Through this, Google can only display results that exactly suit whatever quotes you might have.
 This also makes finding what you are searching for easier.